Emotional intelligence (EQ)

 This model of EQ-in-Action begins with three important pursuits: to become more aware (noticing what you do), more intentional (doing what you mean), and more purposeful (doing it for a reason).

 Know Yourself gives you the “what” – when you Know Yourself, you know your strengths and challenges, you know what you are doing, what you want, and what to change.

-Choose Yourself provides the “how” – it shows you how to take action, how to influence yourself and others, how to “operationalize” these concepts.
+Choose Yourself provides the “how” – when you choose yourself to take action, how to influence yourself and others, how to ‘operationalize’ these concepts

-Give Yourself delivers the “why” – when you Give Yourself you are clear and full of energy so you stay focused why to respond a certain way, why to move in a new direction, and why others should come on board.
+Give Yourself delivers the “why” – when you give yourself, your mind is clear and is full of energy and stay focused on responding in a certain way, why to move in a new direction, and why others should come on board.